 - Scanning support staff will not alter a student’s (or respondent’s) bubble sheet under any circumstances.

-- For security reasons, physical exams must be picked-up in-person by the instructor or authorized representative listed on the request form, with a valid photo ID.
+- For security reasons, physical exams must be picked up in person by the instructor or authorized representative listed on the request form, with a valid photo ID.
 Instructors and/or authorized representatives are responsible for picking-up completed OMR sheets in a timely manner.

 - Exams will be securely stored until the day grades are released for the semester, after which time they will be shredded.